Eye rednessBloodshot eyes; Red eyes; Scleral injection; Conjunctival injection

 When to Contact a Medical Professional

-Go to the hospital or call your local emergency number (such as 911) if:
+Go to the hospital or call 911 or the local emergency number if:

 - Your eye is red after a penetrating injury.